 On this founders day – December 10, 2019 – I hope that all Delta Sigs (and Pi Kapps and Kappa Sigs, who share this Founders Day) think back to the creation of our organization(s).
 I hope they consider the value that local, new fraternities can bring to the fraternity experience.

 We are operating out of an organizational structure designed for the 19th and 20th Centuries.
 It seeks first to protect the inter/national corporations established around the undergraduate fraternity experience.
-I call this Big Fraternity, and will publish a booklet on the topic later this year.
+I call this Big Fraternity, and will publish a booklet on the topic in 2020.
 (Subscribe with a U.S. address to get a free copy)

 By allowing students to experiment; however, we open the door to a more relevant future for all fraternities.
 Letting existing Delta Sig chapters be more uniquely themselves (i.e., ditching our ever-growing Checklist O’ Leadership), we allow them to find opportunity in Freedom of Association.
 We give students the chance and responsibility to define their identity – like my mother, and like our founding fathers.